How Do Earwigs Get In Your House & Ways To Keep Them Out

 Landscape Mulch and Rotting Wood

 Thick landscape mulch and mulch beds against walls stay moist.
-Piles of firewood and stones and other debris give daytime cover.
-Decaying plant matter and rotting wood lure earwigs out of your house perches.
-Wood rot also creates more hiding spots.
-Learn more in our Termite Prevention & Control guide.
+Piles of firewood and stones give daytime cover.
+Decaying plant matter and rotting wood create ideal earwig habitat near your home.

 Gutter Problems and Improper Spout Direction